Breaking and Entering a Motor Vehicle in South Carolina

 Charleston, SC Criminal Defense Attorney

-So if you’ve been charged with breaking and entering a motor vehicle, and like to discuss your options, please give me a call at (843) 530-7813.
+If have been charged with BEMV and want to discuss your options, please call me at (843) 530-7813.
 I hope this video was helpful and thanks for watching.